k-wheeler/API_Automation_Test/README.md

 # Job Posting Watcher

-Checks a private list of company career pages on a schedule, finds **new** postings since the last run, filters them to ones matching keywords relevant to my skillset (ecology / geospatial / remote sensing), and emails me a digest.
+Created with Claude Code to test its capabilities.
+This watcher checks a private list of company career pages on a schedule, finds **new** postings since the last run, filters them to ones matching keywords relevant to my skillset (ecology / geospatial / remote sensing), and emails me a digest.